 He is a guitarist born in Decatur, Georgia.

 In the 1960s he played with The Imperials, The Vons and Wayne Loguidice and the Kommotions and was in the backing band of Mylon LeFevre before becoming an original member of the Atlanta Rhythm Section in 1973.
-He left the group in 1985 but returned in 1989 and is still a current member.
+He left the group in 1985 but returned in 1989.

-He has co-written several of their songs including “The Ballad of Lois Malone” and “The Great Escape “.
+He co-wrote several of their songs including “The Ballad of Lois Malone” and “The Great Escape “.
 He has also worked with American Diesel Machine, Midnight Rainbows, Al Kooper, Joe South, Badger and Frankie Miller among others.